-We've set out our general approach to complaints about the sale of PPI on our website and I've taken this into account in deciding Mr T's case.
+We've set out our general approach to complaints about the sale of PPI on our website and I've taken this into account in deciding this case.

-I've decided to uphold Mr T's complaint and I explain why below.
+I've decided to uphold Mr W's complaint - my reasons are set out below.

-NewDay has told us that Mr T wasn't given advice about buying the policy and, having looked at all the available evidence, I agree.
-So, I've thought about whether NewDay gave Mr T enough clear and fair information about the policy to make an informed choice about whether or not he wanted it.
+NewDay has told us that Mr W wasn't given advice about buying the policy and, having looked at all the available evidence, I agree.
+So, I've thought about whether NewDay gave Mr W enough clear and fair information about the policy to make an informed choice about whether or not he wanted it.

-In this case, I don't think NewDay did give Mr T enough information and I explain why below.
+In this case, I don't think NewDay did give Mr W enough information and I explain why below.

 The policy document states that unemployment is defined as "Being entirely without work due to redundancy or business cessation."
-So, in the case of self-employed policyholders it would be necessary for their business to cease in order to make a successful unemployment claim.
+So, in the case of self-employed policyholders, it would be necessary for their business to cease in order to make a successful unemployment claim.

-The policy document goes on to define business cessation as "...being entirely without work as a result of the involuntary winding up, liquidation or bankruptcy of your own business or proceedings being commenced by a third party to effect such status..."
+The policy document goes on to define business cessation as "...being entirely without work as a result of the involuntary winding up, liquidation or bankruptcy of your own business or proceedings being commenced by a third party to effect such status...".

 This is important because it limits the instances in which a self-employed policyholder can claim unemployment benefit to this one stated scenario, and prevents a policyholder from claiming if, for example, they simply couldn't find enough work.
-As such, it should have been clearly brought to Mr T's attention as a significant term.
+As such, it should have been clearly brought to Mr W's attention as a significant term.

 I've looked at the PPI application form that NewDay has provided.
 I don't think this document makes the self-employment policy terms clear.
-Furthermore, there is no specific reference to reading the policy document before signing the application, even assuming it was provided at this stage of the process.
+Furthermore, there is no specific reference to reading the policy document before signing the application, (assuming it was provided at this stage of the process).

-Even if Mr T did read the policy document, I think he would've found it difficult to work out the requirements for a self-employed policyholder to make an unemployment claim.
-The document is written in small, closely-worded text, and it would've been necessary for Mr T to have referred to the final section on term definitions, and then to cross-reference a number of terms within that section.
+Even if Mr W did read the policy document, I think he would have found it difficult to work out the requirements for a self-employed policyholder to make an unemployment claim.
+The document is written in small, closely-worded text, and it would have been necessary for Mr W to have referred to the final section on the "meaning of words" and then to cross-reference a number of terms within that section.